oszuidwest/zwfm-liquidsoap/README.md

 1. Create a Bunny Edge Storage zone, for example `zwfm-hls`.
 Falkenstein is a good main region for Dutch listeners.
 2. Copy the storage zone read/write password into `HLS_BUNNY_ACCESS_KEY` and set `HLS_BUNNY_ENDPOINT` to the endpoint shown by Bunny.
 3. Create a Bunny CDN pull zone connected to the storage zone and add the desired custom hostname.
-4. Enable CORS on the pull zone and include the `m3u8` and `aac` extensions.
+4. Enable CORS on the pull zone and include the `m3u8` and `ts` extensions.
 5. Add an edge rule for `*.m3u8` that overrides cache time to 1-2 seconds.
-6. Keep the default cache time for `.aac` segments long, for example 1 day.
+6. Keep the default cache time for `.ts` segments long, for example 1 day.
 Segment names are timestamped and never reused.
 7. Do not enable Perma-Cache for this pull zone.

 When changing the HLS ladder names, clean the station prefix in Bunny Edge Storage once.
 Runtime cleanup removes stale segments, but old variant playlist files from previous ladder names are intentionally left alone.